dibaloke/dibaloke.github.io/_pages/about.md

   - /about.html
 ---

-I am a graduate student at [Marquette University](https://www.marquette.edu/), affiliated with the Machine Learning, Optimization and Data (MOD) lab.
+I am a graduate student at [Marquette University](https://www.marquette.edu/).

 I have a keen interest in exploring all areas within the machine and deep learning.
 However, I have most experience in computer vision and graph neural networks.
 My current research focuses on vision+x models and their interpretability.
 At the moment I am exploring vision+x models used in computational pathology and how to understand their predictions.